lhcb/starterkit-lessons/first-analysis-steps/davinci-grid.md

 backend called `Dirac`, which is "the grid".
 Instead of specifying the files to process as part of the options file you have now to tell the `Job` about it.
 This allows `ganga` to split your job up, processing different files simultaneously.
-Note that data will be accessed using its path in the bookeeping `bkPath`.
-In order to speed-up, only the first 2 elements (files) of `data` will be accessed.
+Note that data will be accessed using its path in the bookkeeping `bkPath`.
+In order to speed-up our job, only the first 2 elements (files) of `data` will be accessed; we don't need to look at much data here.

 {% callout "DaVinciDev folder" %}
 When you create a job using `prepareGaudiExec('DaVinci','v44r6', myPath='.')`